McGill students and staff may download EndNote free of charge onto their personal computers at home or at the university.

 Keep a copy of the RIS or XML file for your records.

-Refer to the PRISMA checklist and the published explanation and elaboration document for more information on how to report your systematic review.
+Refer to the PRISMA 2020 checklists (including an expanded version with additional guidance) for more information on how to report your systematic review.

 See the Search Documentation Template for an example of the types of information you should be tracking and recording: